 The Office of the Minister of State for Administrative Reform (OMSAR) has put the number 1700 at the service of citizens in order to give them the information they need to complete administrative procedures.
 This information is available on this website www.dawlati.gov.lb

-Citizens may dial 1700 from any fixed or mobile phone without any extra charge (cost of a normal call), Mondays to Fridays between 8:00 and 14:00
+Citizens may dial 1700 from any landline without any extra charge (cost of a normal call), Mondays to Fridays between 8:00 and 14:00